 Lynch studies the cognitive psychology of consumer decision-making, with a recent focus on consumer financial decision making.

 Lynch and Srull’s (1982) “Memory and Attentional Factors in Consumer Choice: Concepts and Research Methods” introduced concepts of stimulus-based and memory based decision making and highlighted the role of information processing below the level of conscious awareness.
 Feldman and Lynch’s (1988), “Self-Generated Validity and Other Effects of Measurement on Belief, Attitude, Intention, and Behavior” put forth the “accessibility-diagnosticity model, the first general theory explaining the relative weights of different cues in decisions and an influential contribution to theory of “constructive preferences.”

 In addition to studying consumer decision making, about a quarter of Lynch's work concerns validity issues in research methodology.
 The underlying theme of his work is how the biggest threat to the validity of research findings is not failure to follow textbook prescriptions about research methodology but the inevitable incompleteness of the researcher’s understanding of the phenomenon being studied.
-His best known papers in this area focus on external validity of experiments, confounding in experiments, understanding the mediators of how some cause produces an effect, and how questions early in a survey can bias answers to later questions and behaviors.

 The psychology of annuitization decisions, a mortgage recommender system to help consumers choose mortgages in line with their personal tastes and risks, the role of goals in discounting of future outcomes, and the role of financial literacy in consumers’ financial decisions.